 - A. Any student transferring from a school accredited by the Arkansas Department of Education to another school accredited by the Arkansas Department of Education, shall be placed into the same grade as the student would have been in had the student remained at the former school. - B. Any student transferring from a school that is not accredited by the Arkansas Department of Education, or who has been home-schooled, to a school that is accredited by the Arkansas Department of Education shall be evaluated by the staff of that accredited school to determine that student's proper placement in the accredited school. - C. Transfer Letter Grade Conversion The following conversions will be made for transfer letter grades from other accredited schools: A=95, B=85, C=75, D=65, F=59 - D. Intra-District Transfer-Complete School Transfer form and attach a letter to state the reason for wanting to transfer schools.
 Give the form and letter to the Superintendent's office to be placed on the agenda for school board approval/denial.
-Intra-District transfers will only be considered in July and December of each school year. - E. Students participating in OMSD's Digital Learning program fall under the same restrictions as Intra-District transfers.
-Transfers into and out of the Digital Learning Program will only be considered in July and December.
+Intra-District transfers will only be considered in July and December of each school year.
+Intra district transfers will be considered until the maximum number of class size, as defined by Arkansas law, reaches two students below the maximum number.
+Employees children will be given first priority, AR code 6-18-203 allows an employee to treat the district where they are employed as their resident district.
+Also, students who reside within a school zone's attendance zone will be given priority.
+All intra-district transfers would be provisional pending availability of an open slot with preference going to siblings and date of application. - E. Students participating in OMSD's Digital Learning program fall under the same restrictions as Intra-District transfers.